 So decision-makers and organizations need to develop “mindfulness” of the impact of their priorities, policies and processes.
 To quote Reason: “If eternal vigilance is the price of liberty, then chronic unease is the price of safety.”

 Slide 8: A “mindful infrastructure” would …

 Weick and Sutcliffe define “mindfulness” as “a rich awareness of discriminatory detail.”
 Of course, we all have blind spots, expectations that guide us toward soothing perceptions that confirm our hunches and away from more troublesome ones.
 However, “a mindful infrastructure” is pre-occupied with failure and would continually do the following:

 - Take advantage of shifting locations of expertise

 - Listen for and heed “weak signals”

-Some people misconstrue SMS as a form of deregulation or industry self-regulation.
-However, just as organizations rely on internal financial and HR management systems to manage their financial assets and human resources, SMS is a framework designed to enable companies to better manage their safety risks.
+Some people in this country misconstrue SMS as a form of deregulation or industry self-regulation.
+However, just as organizations rely on internal financial and Human Resources management systems to manage their financial assets and human resources, SMS is a framework designed to enable companies to better manage their safety risks.
 This does not obviate the need for effective regulatory oversight.

 The generally accepted components of a Safety Management System include: